• + 1 (470)-397-3319

 However, users may occasionally experience skin irritation or need to verify CGM readings with a finger-stick test to ensure accuracy.

 Choosing the right CGM depends on your personal needs and lifestyle.
-Dexcom Stelo offers highly accurate, real-time data and ease of use without a prescription, making it an excellent choice for those with Type 2 diabetes.
+Dexcom Stelo CGM offers highly accurate, real-time data and ease of use without a prescription, making it an excellent choice for those with Type 2 diabetes.
 Freestyle Libre provides a flexible and affordable OTC option, while Medtronic Guardian is a solid choice for users already using Medtronic insulin pumps.

 Heald’s personalized care plans can help you choose the best CGM for your lifestyle and health goals.
 Remember, choosing Dexcom Stelo ensures that effective diabetes management is within reach.